RISHIKESH-GG/Collage-project-/README.md

 The core functionality is maintained in the C++ code, which handles the banking operations such as account management and financial transactions.
 The Qt interface enhances the user experience by providing an easy-to-navigate and visually appealing environment.

-The base code for the project is provided in the file named "base code(c++)."
+The base code for the project is provided in the file named "base code(c++)." there is also a "bankingsystem.exe" which can be executed in command prompt or terminal. this file dont have user interface it is just the complied version of the base code.